Managing school staff

 - New headteacher: welcome presentation to staff Find out how to introduce yourself to staff for the first time and get advice on what you should cover to help you set the groundwork for building good relationships.

-- Providing staff with perks and incentives Be clear on what non-financial rewards and incentives you can give staff, so you can show them some appreciation and stay compliant.
+- Perks and incentives for staff Understand what non-financial rewards and incentives you can give staff, so you can show your appreciation and stay compliant.

 - Staff survey pack Everything you need to create your staff survey – a statement bank covering a range of topics, plus a survey template and a letter to staff.
 See examples of staff questionnaires used by schools.